COVID HEALTH & SAFETY MEASURES

 Exposure to COVID-19

 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 According to the Centers for Disease Control and Prevention, COVID-19 is an extremely contagious disease that can lead to severe illness and death.
-Currently there is no vaccine to protect against infection.
 Although the Museum has taken enhanced health and safety measures, it cannot guarantee that you or members of your group will not be exposed to COVID-19 while at the Museum.

 The cooperation and participation of our visitors in following health and safety protocols and requirements is essential to better ensure that all within the Museum remain healthy and safe.
 Your adherence and the adherence of anyone in your group (including children) to the Museum’s Policies (below) is mandatory, and noncompliance may result in removal from the Museum.